DiabbZegpi/funprojects/README.md

 ## Pi estimator

 Months ago I found on internet a smart way to estimate ![pi][pi] using geometry.
-Whenever we see ![pi][pi] we have to think on circles, so the key is to ellaborate a relationship between a circles' area or perimeter and other geometric figure.
+Whenever we see ![pi][pi] we have to think on circles, so the key is to elaborate a relationship between a circles' area or perimeter and other geometric figure.

 > *"PI is the ratio of a circle's circumference to its diameter."*